geokit/geokit-rails/README.markdown

 from a GeoLoc object.
 GeoLoc extends LatLng, so you also get lat/lng AND the Mappable modeule goodness for free.

+## GOOGLE GROUP

+Follow the Google Group for updates and discussion on Geokit: http://groups.google.com/group/geokit

 ## IMPORTANT POST-INSTALLATION NOTES: